RyanGutenkunst/dadi/doc/user-guide/inbreeding.md

 # Inbreeding

 When populations are inbred, the excess homozygosity can distort the SFS such that the even entries are greater than the odd entries for a population.
 For high levels of inbreeding (*F<sub>IS</sub>* ≈ 0.5 or higher), this will generate frequency spectra with a conspicuous pattern of zig-zagging up and down between adjacent entries.
-However, lower levels of inbreeding can still bias estimates of demograpy despite not have such a dramatic effect on the SFS.
+However, lower levels of inbreeding can still bias estimates of demography despite not have such a dramatic effect on the SFS.

 ![Inbred SFS example](InbreedingSFS.png)